-If you would like to donate an object or book to the Museum but not sure what we require, the following FAQ’s may help:
+If you would like to donate an object to the Museum but are not sure what we require, the following info should help.

 Contact the Foundation Curator by email to arrange a visit.
 The Curator will evaluate your item(s) condition and assess whether it meets Collection guidelines.
 The Museum staff will also assess whether an item is able to be conserved and maintained if accepted.

 If the item does not fit the Collection Guidelines, or if Museum is unable to preserve, store and care for an item your offer will be regretfully declined.

 Artefacts which tell a story are of great value.
 Ideally we require as much information as possible about the object such as:

 - Have any changes/modifications been made to the item since it was used originally?

 - What is the history of the item?

 The more information you can supply about the object the better story it might be able to tell.

 While displays are not static and are continually changed and updated so the stories of our military history comes alive, we cannot guarantee that an item will be put on display.

 Only a small percentage of items are on display at any one time.